 Visit Machu Picchu in October

-Is the start of the dry season, and the weather is very pleasant.
+It is the start of the dry season, and the weather is very pleasant.
 Temperatures hover around 20 degrees Celsius (68 degrees Fahrenheit), and there is little rainfall.
 This makes it a great time to explore the ancient ruins.

 If you’re looking to avoid crowds, November is still a good time to visit Machu Picchu.
 Although it’s during the high season, the weather is moderate and there are fewer tourists than in the peak months of July and August.